tpenndorf/bundlewrap-bash-completion/README.md

 a bash completion for bundlewrap (http://bundlewrap.org)

 # usage
-simply copy file bw to /etc/bash-completion.d/
+sudo cp bw /etc/bash_completion.d/

 # status
-its just a first version, needs some optimizing and performance optimization
+its just a first version, needs some general optimizations and especially performance optimization